Alejo-gole/plenilunio/README.md

 # 📄 Licenses

 ## 🔧 Project Code
-This project’s source code (HTML, CSS, JS, Python) is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+This project’s source code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 You are free to:

 - Share and adapt for non-commercial purposes
 - Attribute the original author
 - Use only under the same license